yairchu/yairchu.github.io/site/posts/a-simple-challenge-for-haskellers.md

 ## Follow-up question

-In light of this example, do you think that pervasive lazyness helps write modular and re-usable code, or is it a hindrance to this goal?
+In light of this example, do you think that pervasive laziness helps us write modular and re-usable code, or is it a hindrance to it?

 ## Notes

 * Header image was generated with DALL-E. I attempted using it to visualize "space leaks".
-* This post is my second attempt at making an argument against pervasive lazy evaluation.
+* This post is my second attempt at making an argument about pervasive lazy evaluation.
 [My previous attempt](/posts/leet-haskell-in-python) appears to have failed convincing the people in r/haskell.
 I hope that this post better demonstrates the problem